jasonmadigan/semantic-cache-ext-proc/README.md

 `ext_proc` for LLM Token Usage data

-An Envoy `ext_proc` filter for adding Semantic Caching to LLM inference requests
+An Envoy `ext_proc` filter for adding Semantic Caching to LLM inference requests.
+Not recommended for any sort of production scenario.

-TODO: flow-chart

-TODO: env-vars

-TODO: how to run
+- Envoy `ext_proc` for semantic caching of LLM responses
+- In memory caching of (ideally replaced with FAISS or similar vector store/query service)
+- Short-circuit for same prompts

+Missing:

+- A proper vector store + querying (e.g. FAISS)
+- Configurability re: model, model versioning etc.
+- Expiration!

 ```bash
 # From kuadrant/kserve-poc, run: